Are you interested in growing tomatoes? Getting year after year consistent results?

 With the system you are going to build maybe you can ask around and see what people are eating, ask them to save some of the seeds.

+How do you save the seeds?
+All I do is to place them on some kitchen paper and allow them to dry out.
+Label them up and use them within a couple of years.
 The other way I do it is to use them wet, straight from the tomato into a little compost to start them off.

+I will go into the supermarkets and look at the different tomatoes and try them at least once.
 This way you can see if you like them, save some seeds – you can always throw them away if you don’t like them.

-Can you guarantee this process… no, with F1 hybrid varieties the next generation will not be the same as this generation.
-Although, as these are more expensive I cannot see supermarkets using them.
+Can you guarantee this process – no, with F1 hybrid varieties the next generation will not be the same as this generation.
+Although as these are more expensive I cannot see supermarkets using them.

+I don’t pay any more for specialist seeds – I tried this one year for a yellow tomato and didn’t like the taste or texture.
+I have tried moneymakers and found the taste weak and watery.
 Over the last few years I have grown a salad tomato, small, almost plum like but full of flavour.

 So, no you don’t have to pay for seeds, the next time you cut open a tomato, if you like it save a few of the seeds, and grow them in this system.
+You have a better chance of liking them than if you buy an unknown variety.

 How to construct the system.

-I used an expandable hole cutter with some success, the plastic used for storage containers is fairly brittle and can breakout if you press too hard with the drill.
+You will need to create some holes in the top of the nutrient reservoir.
+Measure the top of the mesh pot just below the top lip.
+I used an expandable hole cutter – with some success, the plastic used for storage containers is fairly brittle and can breakout if you press too hard with the drill.
+Use a slow speed drill and put a backing on it to support it.

 You could alternatively use a knife carefully to cut the holes.